-CHILDREN PLAY, LEARN, AND GROW WITH OTHERS IN A DIVERSE AND MULTI-CULTURAL COMMUNITY a better understanding of the beliefs, attitudes, and behaviours of people whom they interact with in their daily life.
+CHILDREN PLAY, LEARN, AND GROW WITH OTHERS IN A DIVERSE AND MULTI-CULTURAL COMMUNITY whom they interact with in their daily life.
 They also gain different perspectives, and as they mature, they are likely to be more appreciative, empathetic, cooperative, and respectful.

 Children are social beings whose view of the world is shaped through their own social and cultural experiences.
-Growing and learning in a multicultural environment and diverse contexts (within the home with their family members, in infant and childcare settings with their peers and educators, and in the larger social-cultural environment) give children
+Growing and learning in a multicultural environment and diverse contexts (within the home, infant and childcare settings, and the larger social-cultural environment) give children a better understanding of the beliefs, attitudes, and behaviours of people